 So many of my patients express to me how lonely they feel.
 We know that people have become more and more isolated and that social media creates a false illusion of connection.

 I have a squishy koosh ball in my office.
 When someone is feeling particularly lonely, I invite them to play a game of catch with me.
 This eye to eye contact as well as hand eye coordination immediately gets the ventral vagal system playing.
 This is our social engagement.
 We need social engagement to have healthy and happy nervous systems.
 Just a few tosses back and forth shifts the nervous system from dorsal vagal to ventral vagal.
 What this means in lay terms is someone moving from a state of being shut down, helpless, hopeless and lonely to emotionally present, calm and engaged.
 The ventral vagal has a calming and soothing affect on our stress.
 Sometimes, the simple question of “would you like some supportive touch right now” helps.

-Gentle and supportive touch work can be so very helpful for people who were not physically or emotionally supported as children.
 Images of children being separated from their parents at the border can be tremendously dysregulating for most of us.
 Our natural empathy and compassion simply cannot bear seeing these children and parents suffer.
 Our great big societal body is under great stress.